Skip to main content

 Voluntary Defined Contribution (DC) Opt-In Program

-The University will offer an optional opportunity for eligible employees in a University of Missouri core retirement plan that includes a pension (either the Defined Benefit (DB) Plan or the Hybrid Plan) to transfer their pension benefit to the Defined Contribution (DC) Plan.
+The University is offering an optional opportunity for eligible employees in a University of Missouri core retirement plan that includes a pension (either the Defined Benefit (DB) Plan or the Hybrid Plan) to transfer their pension benefit to the Defined Contribution (DC) Plan.
 In addition, rehired employees in the DC Plan with a deferred vested pension benefit under the DB Plan or the Hybrid Plan may elect to consolidate their retirement benefits by transferring their pension benefit to the DC Plan.

 Participating in the DC Opt-In Program is voluntary.
 A number of employees asked for more flexibility, choice and control of their own retirement benefits and investment decisions with respect to their retirement benefits and this program enables eligible employees to choose under which plan they earn their retirement benefits going forward (or, in the case of rehired employees with a deferred vested pension benefit, how their benefit is invested).
 Choosing between retirement plans is an important choice; one each employee must make for themselves based on their personal situation and retirement goals.
 Those who wish to remain in their current core retirement plan do not need to take any action and will continue in their plan, with no changes.